In Europe, stirrings of growth are talk of the season

 The euro zone came out of a long recession in the second quarter and a survey last week of purchasing managers - a guide to how firms see their business growing in the coming months - seemed to confirm recovery, albeit tentatively, is taking root.

-"There is certainly growing optimism that things are on the mend in Europe," said Vasant Prabhu, chief financial officer of Starwood Hotel and Resorts Worldwide HOT.N, one of a host of executives to comment during the third-quarter earnings season.
+"There is certainly growing optimism that things are on the mend in Europe," said Vasant Prabhu, chief financial officer of Starwood Hotel and Resorts Worldwide, one of a host of executives to comment during the third-quarter earnings season.

 The company, which runs Sheraton and other hotel brands, said it did well from tourists in Italy and Spain and made more revenue from each room thanks to a lack of new hotels opening.